jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) empowering persons to direct the recall of vehicles:
     (iii) specifying the persons who may be directed to recall a vehicle (including the manufacturer, the agent of the manufacturer, the importer of the vehicle, the person or organisation responsible for certifying that a vehicle complies with standards or requirements imposed by the rules, or any other person responsible for the presence of a vehicle on a road):
   (d) require and provide for vehicle identification numbers to be assigned to motor vehicles being operated in New Zealand:
-  (e) provide for the periodical or other examination of motor vehicles and the issue of evidence of vehicle inspection and certificates of loading:
+  (e) provide for the periodical or other examination of motor vehicles, including the requirement for a vehicle or class of vehicles to present for inspection if a safety issue has been identified, and the issue of evidence of vehicle inspection and certificates of loading:
   (ea) provide for the periodical or other examination of traction engines and the issue of a certificate of compliance for boilers and other pressure vessels:
   (f) subject to Part 17,—
     (i) specify when vehicles are to be registered, deregistered, or re-registered: